 3. Travel smart.
 For tips on traveling with little ones, read “Tips for Traveling with Tots” on our Baby Blog.

 4. Buy local or ship.
 When we pack for little ones, we tend to pack everything we will and might need – diapers, wipes, shampoo, body wash, and lotion, sunscreen, Children’s Tylenol, band-aids….
 However, packing all those things can take up too much space and make traveling more cumbersome.
 Imagine packing and hauling 80 diapers for your infant - 8 diapers a day for a ten-day trip abroad.
 Now add your toddler’s diapers to the mix.
 If you want to pack a bit lighter, you might consider buying the larger quantity of diapers and wipes once you arrive at your destination.
 Also, forego the things you might need, buying them locally instead if they actually become needed.
-Another option is to buy some items (like diapers!) via Amazon Prime and have them shipped to your destination, rather than your home.
-To do this, go to the upper left-hand corner of the search bar where it says “Deliver to”.
+Another option is to buy some items (like diapers!) via Amazon and have them shipped to your destination, rather than your home.
+To do this, go to the upper left-hand corner of the search bar where it says “Hello Select Your Address” or "Deliver To".
 Click on it and a “Choose your location” box will pop up.
 At the bottom, you will see an option to “Ship outside the United States.”
 Push on it and scroll down to select the country to which you would like your purchases shipped, then identify the shipping address.
 Note that shipping to some countries may incur additional charges.

 5. Be (kind of) fearless.
 I would never encourage anyone to take their little ones somewhere that isn’t safe, but don’t be afraid of a little adventure.
 Do you want to go to Thailand?
 Europe?
 Machu Pichu?
 The world is your oyster!
 Just be thoughtful about your destination selection.
 Many international countries present risk of food, water, and mosquito-borne illnesses.
 Talk with your pediatrician about the available prophylactic medications and immunizations recommended for your little one prior to travel.
 You can find recommendations for your particular country of travel on the Center for Disease Control website.
 If you have an infant, ask if your pediatrician recommends you complete the basic vaccines of measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis (DTaP), varicella (chickenpox) and polio before traveling.